Perspective | Barbara Boxer: DHS was a mistake. I regret voting for it.

 That was enough to get my yes vote.

-Here’s where I went wrong: I never imagined that a president would use unconfirmed puppets like Acting DHS Secretary Chad Wolf and his deputy, Ken Cuccinelli, to terrorize our own citizens in our own country.
-Our goal then had been to protect our own people, not hurt them, not harm them not hunt them down on the streets of Portland or any other city.
+Here’s where I went wrong: I never imagined that a president would use unconfirmed puppets like acting DHS secretary Chad Wolf and his deputy, Ken Cuccinelli, to terrorize our own citizens in our own country.
+Our goal then had been to protect our own people, not hurt them, not harm them, not hunt them down on the streets of Portland or any other city.
 There was no protection built into this bill to stop a power-hungry president from misusing a powerful federal police force, hidden in disparate agencies, controlled by one agency head — the thought never even occurred to me.

-I also never imagined a president appointing a lobbyist who was not even get confirmed by the United States Senate to head such a department.
+I also never imagined a president appointing a lobbyist who was not even confirmed by the U.S. Senate to head such a department.
 I never imagined a president cruel enough to initiate a child separation policy and put helpless children behind wire while their crying parents had no power to fight for their children.

-Then-President George W. Bush, who signed the reorganization, picked a talented, caring, former congressman and governor, Tom Ridge, to head the department, followed by Michael Chertoff.
+President George W. Bush, who signed the reorganization, picked a talented, caring former congressman and governor, Tom Ridge, to head the department, followed by Michael Chertoff.
 President Barack Obama named competent leaders like Janet Napolitano and Jeh Johnson.

 Trump, by contrast, has little regard for the letter of the law or executive restraint.
 He yowls about “law and order” while commuting the sentences of men like Roger Stone who lie and cheat and protect Trump’s transgressions.
 His appointments for Homeland Security behave the same way.